microsoft/maro/docs/source/scenarios/container_inventory_management.rst

            # Drive the environment with the random action.
            metrics, decision_event, is_done = env.step(action)

        # Query for the environment business metrics at the end of each episode,
        # it is usually users' optimized object in CIM scenario (usually includes multi-target).
        print(f"ep: {ep}, environment metrics: {env.metrics}")
        env.reset()

-Jump to `this notebook <https://github.com/microsoft/maro/tree/master/notebooks/container_inventory_management/interact_with_environment.ipynb>`_ for a quick experience.

 Visualization
 -------------